sgago/thestudyguide/sysdesign/sysdesign.md

 8. **Cascading failures** Say a LB is hands requests to two downstream servers A and B. Everything is going smoothly but then server B suddenly dies.
 LB says, "No problem, I'll send all the requests to A now."
 Suddenly, server A can't keep up and dies.
 A cascading failure.

 ### Risk
 So, risks and failures are not the same thing.
-Risk is a failure that has a percent chance of occurring.
+A risk is a failure that has a chance of occurring.
+The failure hasn't happened *yet*.
 You have two choices with risk: mitigation and ignoring.
 For example, we can simply ignore the risk of a issuing a single HTTP request or we can try to mitigate issues by retrying.
+Some risks, might be so rare that we can ignore them.

 Note that we can try to rank certain risks, issues, gaps, etc. and determine mitigation or ignoring steps.
 For example, low risk and impact could maybe be ignored; alternatively, high risk and impact should would be worth mitigating.
 One could even factor the cost of mitigation into the chart.

+Ideally, when evaluating project risks, we only need to do a deep analysis on a couple at most.

+TODO: This is too short.
+Talk about how to weigh risk when starting a project or link to anther project design doc guide.

 ### Redundancy
 Replicas are one defense against failures, but again this has downsides in terms of complexity.